Mitacs

-Mitacs is a nonprofit national research organization that, in partnerships with Canadian academia, private industry and government, operates research and training programs in fields related to industrial and social innovation.
+Mitacs (formerly known as Mathematics of Information Technology and Complex Systems) is a nonprofit national research organization that, in partnerships with Canadian academia, private industry and government, operates research and training programs in fields related to industrial and social innovation.

 History

 Mitacs was founded by Canadian mathematicians in 1999.
 The organization, whose name originally stood for "Mathematics of Information Technology and Complex Systems", worked in the field of mathematical sciences and associated disciplines but has since expanded.
 In 2004, the Mitacs Accelerate program was launched and has since supported over 10,000 internships nationally.

 Programs

 As of late 2020, Mitacs operates six main programs:

 Accelerate

 The organization's flagship program has supported over 10,000 research internships for graduate students and postdoctoral fellows since 2004 and has since replaced the Natural Sciences and Engineering Research Council's Industrial Postgraduate Scholarships Program.

 Elevate

 The two-year program has the objective of providing postdoctoral fellows with professional and leadership development training with a partner organization.